Everyone is talking about the death of organic reach in social.

 For example, they can introduce cycling content and explore sponsoring cycling events.
 Instead of a drop in engagement and conversions, they’ll ride the rise of the cycling trend.

-A few months back, in Paid + Listening: How Responsive Real-Time Ads Are Revolutionizing Social Advertising, we touched on the problems that occur when listening and paid are managed separately.
+A few months back, we touched on the problems that occur when listening and paid are managed separately.
 Often, the listening and strategy teams perform offline audience profiling and segmentation using historical data before handing it over to the paid team to execute promoted activity.

 Without an integrated system, it’s virtually impossible to keep track of data on audience segments or perform a complete, cross-channel analysis of your audience.
 Moreover, audience profiling winds up being incomplete, time consuming, and quickly outdated.